 Ingredients

-Corn husk for tamales, softened overnight
+- Corn husk for tamales softened

 Directions

-2. Follow instructions for filling and steaming.
+- Follow instructions for filling and steaming.
 Garnish with your favorite salsa, crema or crumbled Mexican cheese.

 Tips~ Always let your tamales cool completely before storing in an airtight container in the refrigerator.
 I don’t have any experience with freezing this style of tamal…yet.
 Eat and enjoy while fresh!